LumKitty/VNyan-Loops/README.md

 number 1 - Number of times we have looped
 number 2 - The current loop index
 number 3 - Session ID (set this with e.g. ```_lum_loop_for;sessionid=69```)
-text 1 - Value of of decimal we're checking

 This is rougly equivalent do doing the following in (Visual) Basic
 ```